 Including programmes aimed at treatment, prevention and awareness raising

-Including criminal behaviour, poverty, homelessness and substance misuse
+Including criminal behaviour, financial inclusion, homelessness and substance misuse

 PBE can help you be sure of your impact

 Many charities tell compelling stories about the individuals they have helped, or quote the number of beneficiaries in their programmes.
 What they are often unable to do is demonstrate that their interventions are having a real, lasting impact, and estimate its wider value to society.